multiversx/mx-sdk-specs/network-providers/transaction_awaiter.md

 ```

 ```
-class TransactionWatcher:
+class TransactionAwaiter:
     // The constructor is not captured by the specs; it's up to the implementing library to define it.
     // Generally, it should receieve a reference to a `ITransactionFetcher` which ultimately can be a `NetworkProvider`.
 Could be similar to the one below.
-    // if optional values not provided, should use some default ones constructor (
+    // If optional values not provided, should use some default ones constructor (
         fetcher: ITransactionFetcher,
         polling_interval_in_milliseconds?: int,